I try. I try to stay on the high road. But I’m human.

 Still, I would bet good money that the next morning and every morning after that he made a thorough inspection of his “pretty little souped up four-wheel drive” before heading off to work.

-Legally, he’d won this battle – temporarily.
+Legally, he’d won this battle — at least temporarily.
 But I couldn’t let him feel so comfortable about it.
+Not on my couch.

 Thanks Carrie Bradshaw.
 Thanks Carrie Underwood.